 High: SHOPS Namibia is an example of a multi-year program managed by a local office.

-In Namibia, SHOPS conducted a private health sector assessment in 2010 to determine the potential role of the private sector in decreasing costs and improving efficiencies in the delivery of HIV and AIDS services, and to recommend options for mobilizing all potential sources of financing.
+For example, in Namibia, SHOPS conducted a private health sector assessment in 2010 to determine the potential role of the private sector in decreasing costs and improving efficiencies in the delivery of HIV and AIDS services, and to recommend options for mobilizing all potential sources of financing.
 With funding from USAID/Namibia, SHOPS established an office in 2011 to leverage the private sector to sustain the national response to HIV.
 In its third year, the innovative program focuses on fostering greater public-private cooperation, lowering the cost of HIV services in the private sector, improving NGO sustainability, and serving remote populations through public-private financed mobile services.

 Moderate: SHOPS Tanzania represents short-term technical assistance for priority areas.